athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 - `clojure`

-When you read through the [Official Deps and CLI Guide] you will see that you can use either `clj` or `clojure`.  `clj` is the recommended version, but both are used.
-Furthermore, when you start to look at open source code, you will see that both are used.

-What's the difference between these two commands? `clj` is _mainly_ used during development.  `clojure` is _mainly_ used in a production or CI environment.
-The reason for this is because `clj` is a light wrapper around the `clojure` command.

-The `clj` command wraps the `clojure` command in another tool called [rlwrap]. `rlwrap` improves the developer experience by making it easier to type in the terminal while you're running your Clojure REPL.
+When you read through the [Official Deps and CLI Guide] you will see that you can use either `clj` or `clojure`.
+What's the difference between these two commands?
+Functionally nothing.
+They both do the exact same thing.
+The difference is that `clj` wraps the `clojure` command with a tool called [rlwrap]. `rlwrap` improves the developer experience by making it easier to type in the terminal while you're running your Clojure REPL.

-The tradeoff for the convenience provided by `clj` is that `clj` introduces dependencies.
-This is a tradeoff because you may not have access to `rlwrap` in production.
-In addition, a tool like `rlwrap` _can_ make it harder to compose the `clj` command with other tools.
+`rlwrap` is great if you're a human typing in the terminal, but if your a program running `clj` you're not gonna have a good time.
+This is because `rlwrap` _can_ make it harder to compose the `clj` command with other tools depending on the tools you  use.
 As a result, it's a common practice to use `clojure` in production/ci environments
 <a href="#when-to-use-clojure-script" aria-describedby="footnote-label" id="when-to-use-clojure-script-ref">.</a>
+Additionally, not all environments have access to `rlwrap` so it's another dependency you have to install.

-Now that we see they both more or less the same command, what do they do?
-`clj/clojure` has one job:  run Clojure programs against a classpath.
+Okay, so they do the same thing.
+What do they do?  `clj/clojure` has one job: run Clojure programs against a classpath.
 If you dig into the `clj/clojure` bash script you see that it ultimatley calls a command like this:

 ```bash
 java [java-opt*] -cp classpath clojure.main [init-opt*] [main-opt] [arg*]
 ```

-The above might look like a simple command, but the value of having `clj/clojure` is that you as a new Clojure developer don't have to manually build the classpath, figure out the exact right Java command to run or work to make this execute on different environments (windows, linux, mac etc).
+Thus, `Clojure CLI` bash script is a convenience making it easier to run Clojure programs.
+You don't have to type out a gnarly `Java` command and make it work on different environments (windows, linux, mac etc).
+However, it orchestrates the building of the classpath by calling out to `tools.deps.alpha`.

-In summary, `clj/clojure` is about running Clojure programs in a classpath and orchestrates other tools.
-For example, in order to run against a classpath, there has to be a classpath.  `clj/clojure` is not responsible for figuring out the `classpath` though.
-That's a job for `tools.deps.alpha`

 ### tools.deps.alpha

 `tools.deps.alpha` is a Clojure libary responsible for managing your dependencies.
-What it does is:
+It does the following things:

 - reads in dependencies from a `deps.edn` file
 - resolves the dependencies and their transitive dependencies
 - builds a classpath

-Note that I said it's a Clojure library.
-You don't have to be using the `Clojure CLI` in order to use this tool.
-You can just use it by itself if you wanted to.
+What's interesting about this program is that it's just a Clojure library.
+This means that you can use it outside of the `Clojure CLI`.

 ::: note
 It's a good time to note that **NEITHER** `clj/clojure` or `tools.deps.alpha` are "building" Clojure artifacts.
 More on this later.
 :::

-What makes `tools.deps.alpha` so great is that it's a small and focused library.
+The other thing that makes `tools.deps.alpha` great is that it's a small and focused library.
+Why this is great is that if something goes wrong it's easy to read and learn the library in a short period of time.

+Now, if you're of the
-There isn't much more to say about this other than if you want to learn more about the history, development and goals of the tool from the Clojure team I recommend listening to this episode of [Clojure Weekly Podcast] which features Alex Miller, the author of `tools.deps.alpha`.
+opinion that you shouldn't have to know implementation details of the tools you use, well, welcome to professional software development.
+It doesn't matter what language or tool you use, you will run across outdated docs, bugs or undefined behaviour.
+You could choose to wait for someone to save you, or solve the problem yourself.
+This is where small, well designed and focused libraries win out over battery included solutions.
+To learn more about the history, development and goals of the tool from the Clojure team I recommend listening to this episode of [Clojure Weekly Podcast] which features Alex Miller, the author of `tools.deps.alpha`.

-As noted above, the first thing `tools.deps.alpha` is going to do is read in your project configuration and deps.
-This information is stored in `deps.edn`.
+Tangents aside, in order for the classpath to be built we need to tell `tools.deps.alpha` what we need on the classpath.
+This is the job of `deps.edn`.

 ### deps.edn